-Students will not be allowed to withdraw after the designated withdrawal date as published in the school calendar as required by Board of Regents’ policy; however, students may petition an exception to the Board of Regents’ withdrawal deadline for cases of hardship by completing a petition for withdrawal form available in the Dean of Students Office, Student Union, 3rd Floor.
+Students will not be allowed to withdraw after the designated withdrawal date as published in the school calendar as required by Board of Regents’ policy; however, students may petition an exception to the Board of Regents’ withdrawal deadline for cases of hardship or medical reasons by completing a Request for Medical or Hardship Withdrawal form available online with the Office of Student Affairs.
 The petition will become a permanent part of the student’s file.
 If the petition is approved, the student will be assigned a grade of "W" unless there was a previous sanction for academic dishonesty.

 No fee adjustment will be made for withdrawals except as outlined in the Refunds and Withdrawals Policy.
 The Office of Student Financial Services will receive a copy of the withdrawal form for refunding if applicable.

 Students receiving financial aid should be aware that withdrawal from courses may affect continued financial aid eligibility.
 Refer to the Satisfactory Academic Progress Policy for additional information.

 *Limit on Course Withdrawals (10 "W" Policy) For Undergraduate Students Only